E3SM-Project/datasm/docs/Managing_E3SM_Data_Publication_v0.5.md

 In contrast to the native datasets output by the simulations, CMIP6 datasets are produced by post-processing the native datasets.
-These datasets are one-per-(CMIP6)-variable\" and the files have a different internal format, metadata, etc. Moreover, the CMIP6 variables are sometimes not \"one-to-one\" with the native variables and may be defined in terms of formulas involving multiple native variables.
-The application \"e3sm_to_cmip\" is responsible for deriving CMIP6 datasets from the native datasets.
+These datasets are "one-per-(CMIP6)-variable" and the files have a different internal format, metadata, etc. Moreover, the CMIP6 variables are sometimes not "one-to-one" with the native variables and may be defined in terms of formulas involving multiple native variables.
+The application "e3sm_to_cmip" is responsible for deriving CMIP6 datasets from the native datasets.

 These CMIP6 datasets have dataset_ids (cmip_dsid) of the form:

 - Project.Activity.Institution.SourceID.Experiment.VariantLabel.Table.Variable.grid

-NOTE: The \"r-value\" in the VariantLabel corresponds to the native Ensemble number.

 NOTE: \"Table\" is often a combo of Realm+Freq (Amon = atmos mon), but not always.